 What Is an Arduino Library?

-Installing Arduino Library Using Arduino Library Manager
+How to Install Arduino Library from Arduino Library Manager

 To add Arduino libraries from the IDE’s own library manager, go to “Sketch -> Include Library -> Manage Libraries.”